 Tsehaie, J., Sprekraijse, K., Wouters, R., Slijper, H., Feitz, R., Hovious, S., & Selles, R. (2018).
 Outcome of a Hand Orthosis and Hand Therapy for Carpometacarpal Osteoarthritis in Daily Practice: A Prospective Cohort Study.
 American Society for Surgery of the Hand, 1-11.

-The skinny: Non-surgical approaches (hand therapy & orthotics) are typically the go-to for 1st CMC osteoarthritis.
+The skinny: Non-surgical approaches (hand therapy & orthotics) are typically the go-to for CMC osteoarthritis.
 However, there isn’t much solid evidence regarding the efficiency of this approach.
 And some individuals end up getting surgery despite receiving non-surgical approaches.
-The primary objective of this prospective cohort study was to determine how just effective hand therapy and immobilization orthotics actually are for CMC osteoarthritis.
+The primary objective of this prospective cohort study was to determine how just effective hand therapy and immobilization orthotics actually are for CMC osteoarthritis (CMC therapy).

-With a large sample size, a 12-month intervention, and an extended follow-up period, this article investigated whether non-surgical interventions should occur prior to those that are surgical.
-Orthotic use and regular hand therapy were proven to reduce pain and increase function in this study.
+With a large sample size, a 12-month intervention, and an extended follow-up period, this article investigated whether non-surgical interventions should occur before those that are surgical.
+Orthotic use and regular hand therapy were proven to reduce pain and increase function in this CMC study.

 In the Weeds: In this study, Tsehaie, et al. (2018) describe the results of 809 individuals with CMC arthritis who engaged in hand therapy and orthotic use across 11 locations in the Netherlands.
-Researchers used this study to describe the efficiency of non-surgical hand therapy and orthotics as well as the rate of conversion from non-surgical to surgical approaches in this population.
+Researchers used this study to describe the efficiency of non-surgical hand therapy and orthotics and the conversion rate from non-surgical to surgical approaches in this population.

 Participants who met inclusion criteria were evaluated at an outpatient hand therapy clinic and diagnosed with CMC OA between the years of 2011-2014.
 Only 122 of the 809 participants completed all follow-up measures.
 However, surgical data were available for all 809-individuals.